New calls for sugar tax after research finds more sugar in NZ soft drinks

 • Independent monitoring and evaluation of food marketing, with an emphasis on marketing that influences children.

-• Encouraging public to switch to water by; introducing warning labels highlighting sugary drinks as risk factors for obesity, diabetes, and tooth decay, and a nationwide social marketing campaigns such as 'Switch to Water'.
+• Encouraging the public to switch to water by; introducing warning labels highlighting sugary drinks as risk factors for obesity, diabetes and tooth decay, and nationwide social marketing campaigns such as "Switch to Water".